Richard Branson: Early life

-Branson's great-great-great-grandfather, John Edward Branson, left England for India in 1793; John Edward's father, Harry Wilkins Branson, later joined his son in Madras.
-Starting from 1793, four generations of Branson's family lived in India, mostly at Cuddalore Tamilnadu.
-On the show Finding Your Roots, Branson was shown to have 3.9% South Asian (Indian) DNA, likely through intermarriage.
-Later, he stated that one of his great-great-great-grandmothers was an Indian named Ariya.
+Branson's great-great-great-grandfather John Edward Branson left England for India in 1793; John Edward's father, Harry Wilkins Branson, later joined his son in Madras.
+Starting from 1793, four generations of Branson's family lived in India, mostly at Cuddalore, in modern-day Tamil Nadu.
+On the television series Finding Your Roots Branson was shown to have 3.9% South Asian (Indian) DNA, likely through intermarriage.
+He later said that one of his great-great-great-grandmothers was an Indian named Ariya.

-Branson was educated at Scaitcliffe School, a prep school in Surrey, before briefly attending Cliff View House School in Sussex.
-He attended Stowe School, a private school in Buckinghamshire until the age of sixteen.
+Branson was educated at Scaitcliffe School, a preparatory school in Surrey, before briefly attending Cliff View House School in Sussex.
+He attended Stowe School, a public school in Buckinghamshire until the age of sixteen.

 Branson has dyslexia, and had poor academic performance; on his last day at school, his headmaster, Robert Drayson, told him he would either end up in prison or become a millionaire.
 Branson has also talked openly about having ADHD.
 Branson's parents were supportive of his endeavours from an early age.
 His mother was an entrepreneur; one of her most successful ventures was building and selling wooden tissue boxes and wastepaper bins.
 In London, he started off squatting from 1967 to 1968.

+Branson is an atheist.
+He said in an interview in 2011 with Piers Morgan that he believes in evolution and the importance of humanitarian efforts, but not in the existence of God: "I would love to believe," he said.
+"It's very comforting to believe".